 The harvester in C2: rear wheel steering and extreme width make it almost impossible to get around the first corner let alone complete a race with it.

-And The Specter in TDR 2000?
-Take the Bugga, give it a speed boost and a trike configuration and 100 times the frustration of driving the damn thing.
+The Specter in TDR 2000 is when you take the Bugga, give it a speed boost and a trike configuration and 100 times the frustration of driving the damn thing.